Ruth Bushyager

-Ruth Kathleen Frances Bushyager (née Twitchen; born 1977) is a British Anglican bishop.
+Ruth Kathleen Frances Bushyager (née Twitchen; born March 1977) is a British Anglican bishop.
 Since July 2020, she has served as Bishop of Horsham, a suffragan bishop in the Diocese of Chichester.

+Early life and education

+Bushyager was born in March 1977 in Essex, England.
+She studied at the University of Bristol, graduating with a Master of Science (MSci) degree in 1999.
+From 2000 to 2004, she was a policy advisor at the Cabinet Office.
+She then entered Wycliffe Hall, Oxford, an evangelical Anglican theological college to train for ordination.
+She graduated from the University of Oxford with a Bachelor of Arts (BA) in theology in 2004.
+She then undertook a further year of training, completing a diploma in Christian ministry, before leaving theological college to be ordained in 2005.

 Ordained ministry

 Bushyager was ordained in the Church of England as a deacon in 2005 and as a priest in 2006.
 From 2014 to 2020, she was Vicar of St Paul's Church, Dorking in the Diocese of Guildford.
 She previously served in parish ministry in the Dioceses of Southwell and Nottingham and of Oxford, as a school chaplain, and as a missioner in the Diocese of London.

 Episcopal ministry

 In April 2020, Bushyager was announced as the next Bishop of Horsham, a suffragan bishop in the Diocese of Chichester.
 She is the first woman to serve as a bishop in the diocese.
 Her consecration as a bishop took place on the morning of 15 July 2020, in the Chapel of Lambeth Palace.
 The principal consecrator was Sarah Mullally, Bishop of London, making her the first female bishop in the Church of England to be consecrated by a bishop who is female.

+She is chair of the trustees of Church Pastoral Aid Society (CPAS), an Anglican evangelical mission agency.